ugoertz/kombilo/doc/manual.rst

 Which themes are available depends on your operating system.
 Just try them out.
 The effects will be visible immediately.

+.. index:: Language, Choose language

+Language
+^^^^^^^^

+Kombilo tries to determine the language it should use from your operating system.
+If you want to change the language that Kombilo uses, you can do so using this menu.
+All languages for which a translation is available are shown, specified by their language code.
+Note that after changing the language, you must restart the program to make the change become effective.

 The 'Game list' submenu
 ^^^^^^^^^^^^^^^^^^^^^^^